October 9, 2007

 Tax Increment Financing (TIF) is arguably the most popular economic development financing tool in the country.
 By harnessing future property tax revenues to pay for current expenditures, TIF has provided countless dollars to enable the municipal planning function at a time when other sources of funds have dried up.
 But this form of off-budget financing has attracted a large share of detractors and critics.

-Rachel Weber of the University of Illinois at Chicago addressed some of these controversies within the context of how TIF has been used by the City of Chicago and its suburban neighbors.
+In this program, Rachel Weber of the University of Illinois at Chicago addressed some of these controversies within the context of how TIF has been used by the City of Chicago and its suburban neighbors.
 She discussed issues such as whether TIF creates more or new fiscal risks for municipalities and their residents, if TIF actually causes subsequent increases in district property values or captures appreciation that would have taken place without the use of this mechanism, and what the effects of TIF are on the revenues of overlapping taxing jurisdictions, such as school districts.

 About the Speaker